 In addition to their efforts trying to get Intervenor Defendants to take a position on the Federal Government's admissions, Plaintiffs spent substantial time propounding requests for production of documents ("RFPs") on, and conferring on deposition notices with, Intervenor Defendants.
 This considerable effort was required, in part, because Intervenor Defendants failed to specifically admit or deny nearly all of the allegations in the FAC.
-Plaintiffs propounded two sets of RFPs on all three Intervenor Defendants (March 7 and March 17, 2017).
-After receiving objections on one of the RFPs to all Intervenors, and after an all-day meet and confer in Portland on May 4, 2017, Plaintiffs spent an extensive amount of time revising and narrowing the RFPs to address objections raised by Intervenor Defendants.
-Those revised RFPs to all Intervenor Defendants were served on May 19, 2017.
+Plaintiffs propounded two sets of RFPs on API (February 17 and March 17, 2017) and two sets of RFPs on all three Intervenor Defendants (March 7 and March 17, 2017).
+After receiving objections on the RFPs to API and one of the RFPs to all Intervenors, and after an all-day meet and confer in Portland on May 4, 2017, Plaintiffs spent an extensive amount of time revising and narrowing the two sets of RFPs to address objections raised by Intervenor Defendants.
+Those two sets of revised RFPs, one to API and one to all Intervenor Defendants, were served on May 19, 2017.
 By virtue of this Motion to Withdraw, over three months after service of the initial RFPs, Intervenor Defendants take the position that they do not have to respond to a single RFP or provide any witnesses for deposition.
 The RFP and deposition process is another example of a complete waste of time and resources on the part of this Court and Plaintiffs.